shuftipro/RESTful-API-v1.3/off-site_without_ocr/off-site_without_ocr.md

 It is important to note here that each service module is independent of other and each one of them is activated according to the nature of request received from you.
 There are a total of six services which include face, document, address, consent, phone and background_checks.

-All keys are optional.
-Please make sure that values are provided with the provided keys.
+All verification services are optional.
+You can provide Shufti Pro a single service or mixture of several services for verifications.
+All keys are optional too but values are required with the given keys.

 * ## reference